 In a potential case of non-compliance, the Department must consider the facts and circumstances involved, including information submitted by the participant, the participant's representative and any information received from the Work Experience or Community Service site.
-In the event that the participant informs the NMW Service Provider of potential good cause, the NMW Service Provider will take any documentation (physical/verbal) and inform the Department to review and make the final determination.
-The NMW Service Provider will update case comments in ASPEN to give general information regarding the request and send a manual alert to the Department to review the request.
+If the participant informs the NMW Service Provider of possible good cause, the New Mexico Works Service Provider will gather any documentation needed to support the Good Cause request, update case comments in ASPEN to give general information regarding the request and send a manual alert to the Department to review the request.
 The Department has the responsibility to determine whether good cause exists and approve if appropriate.